codeBodger/Drops/README.md

 App__ below).

 # Running the App
-- To run the app, simply hit the green `run` button at the top of the screen.
+- To run the app, simply hit the green `Run` button at the top of the screen.
 - To view the app larger, press the expand/open in new tab button to the right of the mini URL bar.